openclimatefix/nowcasting_dataset/README.md

 ## Pre-commit

-A pre commit hook has been installed which makes `blacks` runs with every commit.
-You need to install `blacks` and `pre-commit` and run `pre-commit install` in this repo.
+A pre commit hook has been installed which makes `black` runs with every commit.
+You need to install `black` and `pre-commit` and run `pre-commit install` in this repo.

 # Testing